arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 ![Media Carrier MIPI-DSI](assets/dsi-real-setup.png)

-To use a MIPI display, connect it to "DISPLAY" connector with the UNO Q **unpowered**.
+To use a MIPI display, connect it to the "DISPLAY" connector with the UNO Q **unpowered**.

 <Alert type="note">Waveshare 5, 8 and 10 inches displays supported, we will be adding support for other ones in the future.</Alert>